StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 You'll need the following applications for this tutorial:
 * [Ghidra](https://ghidra-sre.org/) - a reverse engineering tool used for static code analysis.
 * [DeSmuME](http://desmume.org/) - a DS emulator with debugging and memory viewing capabilities.
 * A ROM of _Pokémon Mystery Dungeon: Explorers of Sky_ - the game we'll reverse engineer.
-Make sure to use the USA/NTSC version of the game; other versions like the EU/PAL version have differences that change the locations of data and functions in memory.
+Make sure to use the USA/NTSC version of the game; other versions like the EU/PAL version have differences that change the locations of data and functions.

 >This tutorial uses DeSmuME as the DS emulator of choice, though it is worth mentioning another DS emulator commonly used for debugging, [No$GBA](https://www.nogba.com/).
 No$GBA has more advanced debugging features than DeSmuME, but is less stable and less user-friendly.

 Only the Windows version of DeSmuME has the proper debugging capabilities for reverse engineering.
-Unfortunately for macOS users, there are no DS emulators on macOS that support debugging, so you will need a Windows machine or VM.
-Alternatively, you can follow the [GBA version](../reverse-engineering-gba) of this tutorial, as there are macOS-compatible GBA emulators that support debugging.
-Ghidra is compatible with macOS, so you can opt for a setup with Ghidra on macOS and DeSmuME on Windows if you prefer.
+Unfortunately for macOS/Linux users, the only option for debugging DS games on these OSes is DeSmuME's partially functioning [gdb](https://www.sourceware.org/gdb/) stub, which doesn't work very well even if you are familiar with gdb.
+Ghidra is compatible with all OSes, so you can opt for a setup with Ghidra on macOS/Linux and DeSmuME on Windows if you prefer.
+Alternatively, you can follow the [GBA version](../reverse-engineering-gba) of this tutorial, as there are GBA emulators for macOS/Linux that support debugging.

+> The following Ghidra setup is adapted from the excellent setup guide written by UsernameFodder as part of the [pmdsky-debug](https://github.com/UsernameFodder/pmdsky-debug/blob/master/docs/ghidra-setup.md) project.

 ### Unpacking the ROM
 To start analyzing a DS ROM, you'll need to unpack its contents to extract binary files containing the code for the game.
 To unpack a DS ROM, you can use [DSLazy](https://projectpokemon.org/home/files/file/2118-dslazy/) (Windows) or [ndstool](https://github.com/devkitPro/ndstool) (macOS/Linux).